pediRAM/GeNSIS/source/Misc/Nice to have.md

 9. Service in windows registrieren + deregistrieren
 10. Firewall-Rulename in windows einfügen + entfernen

+# Tipps von Chat GPT4
+It looks like you've introduced a shorthand or template language for describing common programming elements in object-oriented programming, such as classes, methods, properties, and specific data types.
+This kind of templating can be very useful for quickly sketching out structures or for generating code in different languages using a consistent notation.

+To clarify, the purpose of this syntax is to provide a quick and concise way to define class structures (or potentially other data types like structs, enums, and bitsets) and their associated members, right?

+Given your description, I understand the basic principles:

+1. **Type Declarations**: Different types can be defined using keywords like `class`, `enum`, `flags`, and `struct`.

+2. **Program Elements**: You have defined shorthand for various program elements like `event`, `function`, `method`, and `property`.

+3. **Data Types**: There are shorthand notations for a number of common data types, and it looks like unrecognized data types are left as-is.

+4. **Examples**: The examples provided demonstrate how one can use verbose, short, or middle verbose syntaxes to define the same structure.

+This templating is a good starting point.
+However, a few considerations might be useful:

+- **Scoping and Access Modifiers**: Consider how you might incorporate access modifiers (like `public`, `private`, `protected`) or static members.

+- **Function and Method Bodies**: Do you plan to include any mechanism for detailing the logic inside functions and methods, or is this strictly for structure definition?

+- **Default Values**: It could be useful to have a way to provide default values for properties.

+- **Attributes or Annotations**: Many programming languages use attributes or annotations to provide meta-information about classes, methods, or properties.
+Consider if you'd like a way to add these to your template.

+- **Extensions or Plugins**: If this is intended to be used in a broader tool or system, consider how others might extend or adapt the template for more specific or specialized use cases.

+If you have specific questions or would like further elaboration on any part of this template language, please let me know!

 # Converter die nicht mehr benötigt werden => Weg!

 MessageBox: https://nsis.sourceforge.io/Reference/MessageBox